paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 **(b) Requirement** Each State or unit of local government that receives funding under this section shall be required to submit the DNA profiles of such missing persons and unidentified human remains to the National Missing Persons DNA Database of the Federal Bureau of Investigation.

-**(c) Authorization of appropriations** There are authorized to be appropriated $2,000,000 for each of fiscal years 2005 through 2009 to carry out this section.
+**(c) Authorization of appropriations** There are authorized to be appropriated $2,000,000 for each of fiscal years 2017 through 2021 to carry out this section.

 ### Statutory Notes

 #### Codification
-Section was enacted as part of the DNA Sexual Assault Justice Act of 2004 and also as part of the Justice for All Act of 2004, and not as part of Violent Crime Control and Law Enforcement Act of 1994 which enacted this chapter.
+Section was enacted as part of the DNA Sexual Assault Justice Act of 2004 and also as part of the Justice for All Act of 2004, and not as part of the Violent Crime Control and Law Enforcement Act of 1994 which enacted this chapter.

+#### Amendments
+2016—Subsec. (c).
+Pub.
+L. 114–324 substituted “fiscal years 2017 through 2021” for “fiscal years 2005 through 2009”.

 <a id="section-14136e"></a>
 ## § 14136e.
 Kirk Bloodsworth Post-Conviction DNA Testing Grant Program
 **(a) In general** The Attorney General shall establish the Kirk Bloodsworth Post-Conviction DNA Testing Grant Program to award grants to States to help defray the costs of post-conviction DNA testing.

-**(b) Authorization of appropriations** There are authorized to be appropriated $5,000,000 for each of fiscal years 2005 through 2009 to carry out this section.
+**(b) Authorization of appropriations** There are authorized to be appropriated $10,000,000 for each of fiscal years 2017 through 2021 to carry out this section.

 **(c) State defined** For purposes of this section, the term “State” means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands.

 ### Statutory Notes

 #### Codification
+Section was enacted as part of the Innocence Protection Act 2004 and also as part of the Justice for All Act of 2004, and not as part of the Violent Crime Control and Law Enforcement Act of 1994 which enacted this chapter.

+#### Amendments
+2016—Subsec. (b).
+Pub.
+L. 114–324 substituted “$10,000,000 for each of fiscal years 2017 through 2021” for “$5,000,000 for each of fiscal years 2005 through 2009”.

+<a id="section-14136f"></a>
+## § 14136f.
+Establishment of best practices for evidence retention
+**(a) In general** The Director of the National Institute of Justice, in consultation with Federal, State, and local law enforcement agencies and government laboratories, shall—

+(1) establish best practices for evidence retention to focus on the preservation of forensic evidence; and

+(2) assist State, local, and tribal governments in adopting and implementing the best practices established under paragraph (1).

+**(b) Deadline** Not later than 1 year after December 16, 2016, the Director of the National Institute of Justice shall publish the best practices established under subsection (a)(1).

+**(c) Limitation** Nothing in this section shall be construed to require or obligate compliance with the best practices established under subsection (a)(1).

+### Statutory Notes

+#### Codification
-Section was enacted as part of the Innocence Protection Act 2004 and also as part of the Justice for All Act of 2004, and not as part of Violent Crime Control and Law Enforcement Act of 1994 which enacted this chapter.
+Section was enacted as part of the Innocence Protection Act 2004 and also as part of the Justice for All Act of 2004, and not as part of the Violent Crime Control and Law Enforcement Act of 1994 which enacted this chapter.

 <a id="section-14137"></a>